LanVukusic/LanVukusic/README.md

 __RC modeling__
 RC airplane model building really sparked my attention so my hobby project is creating a flight controller for autonomous radio controlled plane.
 Built with raspberyPi and cheap component available from aliexpress, i believe it would be great module, many people can benefit from.
 Thanks to my group of closed firends i believe we can achieve it and make the code public by the end of this year!!

-__stage lighting__
+__Stage lighting__
-I have worked as a stage lighting designer and operator for three years and i love my job!
-Budget lighting console don't offer too much costumizability and options to extend your hardware, so there are a couple of projects that in progress to make my (and other operators) life easier:
+I have worked as a stage lighting designer and operator for three years now and I love my job!
+Budget lighting consoles don't offer too much costumizability and options to extend your hardware, so I have a couple of projects in progress to make my (and other operators) life easier:
 * _Programming tricks list:_ https://github.com/LanVukusic/Chamsys_MagicQ_tricks
 * _MIDI controll software:_  WIP; software that lets you controll MagicQ consoles with any midi controller